afishnamedqwerty/AudioBotDetection/README.md

 ## Components

-- Preprocessing.py: Noise reduction and initial audio preparation.
-- Diarization.py: Separation of audio into individual speaker segments.
-- VAD.py: Identification of speech segments within the audio.
-- Feature_Extraction.py: Extraction of audio features relevant for distinguishing human from bot-generated speech.
+- feature_selection.py: Extraction of audio features relevant for distinguishing human from bot-generated speech.
-- Model.py: A machine learning model trained to classify audio as either human or bot-generated.
+- model.py: A machine learning model trained to classify audio as either human or bot-generated.
-- Main.py: The main script orchestrating the analysis pipeline.
+- main.py: The main script orchestrating the analysis pipeline.
+- utils.py: Noise reduction, audio diarization in test data, VAD, and additional audio utils.

 ## Preqrequisites